pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deeper in her had begun to shift.

-She’s always supported science.
+She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.

 Some might believe that homeopathy has simply been overlooked by mainstream science, but still deserves respect as a valid form of knowledge.
 This view isn’t entirely unreasonable: in many countries, homeopathy is part of formal medical practice and is sometimes recommended alongside standard scientific treatments.
 That probably explains why many people feel no conflict.